oaguilante/aaxis_test/README.md

 docker-compose up -d
 ```

-Now we need to create the user in PostgreSQL with superuser privileges.
+Now we need to create the user in PostgreSQL with SUPER USER privileges an LOGIN.

 user: 'aaxis'
 password: 'aaxis2018'

+In the php.ini file add this file in 'Module Settings' sections

+extension=php_pgsql.dll
+extension=php_pdo_pgsql.dll

+And restart the Php services

 Now we need to create the database.